qboson/kaiwu-pytorch-plugin/example/qdiffusion/README.md

 - Users should import the generic `Q-Diffusion` core from `kaiwu.torch_plugin`.
 - DPLM loading is no longer part of the formal `src` API; the DPLM factory in this directory is the example-side compatibility layer.
-- The guided path in these examples is now `DPLM proposal + RBM reranker`.
+- The guided path in these examples is now `DPLM proposal + energy reranker`, with either an RBM or BM backend selected by the example builder.
 - `simple/` and `dplm/` are designed to be read together:
   `simple/` shows the API surface, while `dplm/` shows the full experiment workflow.